-- 3. Such monthly record shall be submitted to the City Clerk on the form she provides no later than the tenth $(10^{\text{th}})$ day of the following month for each month during which a reportable gift is received. - 4.
+- Such monthly record shall be submitted to the City Clerk on the form she provides no later than the tenth (10th) day of the following month for each month during which a reportable gift is received. - 4.
 "Reportable gifts" for purposes under this section shall mean the following: - a.
-Any gift that is not covered by the special applications under section 2-339 (B) of this Code, has a value of more than ten (\$10) dollars, and was conferred on account of the official status of the recipient or in connection with official City business, except as provided below in subsections b, c, and d; - b.
+Any gift that is not covered by the special applications under section 2-339 (B) of this Code, has a value of more than 25 (\$25) dollars, and was conferred on account of the official status of the recipient or in connection with official City business. - b.
 Any hosting, such as travel and expenses, entertainment, meals or refreshments, that has a value of more than fifty (\$50) dollars, other than hosting provided on account of kinship or a personal, professional, or business relationship independent of the official status of the recipient; - c.
 Any award presented in recognition of public service, or an honorarium, with a value of more than fifty (\$50) dollars; and - d.
-Any tickets or other admission passes to an event with an actual of face value of more than ten (\$10) dollars for all tickets or admission passes to the same event received at the same time, except for tickets or admission passes provided by the City for an event that is sponsored or conducted by the City. - 5.
-Any gift , benefit, hosting, honorarium or other economic gain or economic advantage that is refused and returned to the sender within seventy-two (72) hours if receipt shall not constitute a reportable gift under this section. - 6.
-Any gift which exceeds seventy-five (\$75) dollars in value, which is not covered by the special applications under Section 2-339 B of this Code and which is turned over to the City Manager within 72 hours of receipt for acceptance as a gift to the City, shall not constitute the acceptance of a gift in violation of this Code, provided that the disposition of such gift is reported on a timely filed reportable gift form. - 7.
-The Manager, on a monthly basis, shall prepare a report which shall be made available to the public of all gifts that have been turned over to his or her office for acceptance as a gift to the City. - 2-341 Restrictions for Former City Officers and Employees - A. All executive staff or salaried professional employees reporting directly to the City Manager as described in Section 6.2-2(H) - Unclassified Services of the City Charter, are prohibited during the 12 months after leaving the service or employment of the City, to engage in lobbying activities as a registered lobbyist as regulated in this Code or represent any other person or organization in any formal or informal appearance before the City Council or a City board or department. - B. An officer or other employee in a position which involves significant reporting, decision-making, advisory, or supervisory responsibility who leaves the service or employment of the City shall not, during the 24 months after leaving the service or employment of the City, engage in lobbying activities as registered lobbyist as regulated in this code or represent any other person or organization in any formal or informal appearance before the City Council or a City board or department.
+Any tickets or other admission passes to an event with an actual of face value of more than twenty-five (\$25) dollars for all tickets or admission passes to the same event received at the same time, except for tickets or admission passes provided by the City for an event that is sponsored or conducted by the City. - Any gift, benefit, hosting, honorarium or other economic gain or economic advantage that is refused and returned to the sender within seventy-two (72) hours if receipt shall not constitute a reportable gift under this section. - 6.
+Any gift which exceeds seventy five (\$75) dollars in value, which is not covered by the special applications under Section 2 339 B of this Code and which is turned over to the City Manager within 72 hours of receipt for acceptance as a gift to the City, shall not constitute the acceptance of a gift in violation of this Code, provided that the disposition of such gift is reported on a timely filed reportable gift form. - The Manager, on a monthly basis, shall prepare a report which shall be made available to the public of all gifts that have been turned over to his or her office for acceptance as a gift to the City. - 2-341 Restrictions for Former City Officers and Employees - A. All executive staff or salaried professional employees reporting directly to the City Manager as described, are prohibited during the 12 months after leaving the service or employment of the City, to engage in lobbying activities as a registered lobbyist as regulated in this Code or represent any other person or organization in any formal or informal appearance before the City Council or a City board or department. - B. An officer or other employee in a position which involves significant reporting, decision-making, advisory, or supervisory responsibility who leaves the service or employment of the City shall not, during the 24 months after leaving the service or employment of the City, engage in lobbying activities as registered lobbyist as regulated in this code or represent any other person or organization in any formal or informal appearance before the City Council or a City board or department.
 For purposes of this subsection only the term "Officers" excludes members of board and commissions of the City.